 Economists have long been concerned with social dilemmas related to the production of public goods.
-Indeed, there exists a vast experimental literature on games which examines the willingness to contribute to public goods (for surveys, see Ledyard 1995 and Chaudhuri 2011; and for a meta-analysis, see Zelmer 2003).
-In these environments, payoffmaximizers' dominant strategy is to contribute none of their endowment to a group activity.
+There exists a vast experimental literature on games which examines the will-ingness to contribute to public goods (for surveys, see Ledyard 1995 and Chaudhuri 2011; and for a meta-analysis, see Zelmer 2003).
+In these environments, payoff-maximizers' dominant strategy is to contribute none of their endowment to a group activity.
 The typical environment is such that it creates a social dilemma, leading to zero contribution to the group activity, while, in the efficient outcome, each player contributes his entire endowment.
-For many decades, economists have attempted to experimentally test this trade-off and to analyze factors that facilitate increased cooperation in such social-dilemma situations in the lab (e.g., Fehr and Gächter 2000, Ambrus and Greiner 2012, and Fenig, Gallipoli, and Halevy 2018).
+For many decades, economists have attempted to experimentally test this trade-off and to analyze factors that facilitate increased cooperation in such social-dilemma situations in the lab (e.g., Fehr and Gächter 2000; Ambrus and Greiner 2012; and Fenig, Gallipoli, and Halevy 2018).

 Situations in which the public good is dynamically evolving, however, have received scant attention from experimental economists so far.
-This is the case, for instance, when the good in question is information.
-By contrast, these situations are the object of the so-called strategic multi-armed bandit problems, which have received a lot of attention in the recent theoretical literature.
-In this paper, we propose, to the best of our knowledge, the first experimental investigation of subjects' willingness to contribute to a dynamically evolving public good.
+This is the case, for instance, when the public good in question is information.
+By contrast, purely informational social dilemmas are the object of the so-called strategic multi-armed bandit problems, which have received a lot of attention in the recent theoretical literature.
+By abstracting from payoff externalities, these settings reduce players' scope for intertemporal incentives, as punishments and rewards can only be informational in nature.
+In this paper, we offer one of the first experimental investigations of the provision of a dynamically evolving public good, and, to the best of our knowledge, the first to implement an experimental investigation of a dynamic social dilemma where externalities are purely informational.